ExpressLRS/Docs/docs/quick-start/transmitters/jumper-t20-internal.md

 !!! warning "WARNING"
     Make sure you are selecting the right Device Category (2.4GHz or 900MHz) that's appropriate for the hardware you have.
 You cannot flash a 2.4GHz module with the firmware for the 900MHz module and expect it to work properly.
 Likewise, you cannot flash a 900MHz module with the firmware for the 2.4GHz module.
 They have different sets of hardware.

+    The T20 Gemini firmware will ONLY work on the T20 Gemini.
+Do not Flash this target on the other T20 variants.

     You can damage your hardware if you do so.
 You have been warned!

 ## Flashing/Updating your TX Module Firmware